 My Car Was Totaled, What Can I Do?

 If you’ve been in a car accident of any kind, you know dealing with any injuries as well as figuring out whether your car was totaled can be a hassle.
 No one wants to be taken advantage of by the insurance company.
 But, auto insurance companies take advantage of unsuspecting people every day.
 The insurance adjuster is instructed by their corporate supervisors to not overpay on injury or property liability coverage claims.
 So, how can you handle a totaled car after an accident when you weren’t at fault?
-Read on to get step-by-step tips for how to handle this situation.
+Read on to get step-by-step tips for how to handle insurance claims in this situation.

 Insurance Company: The Other Driver’s and Yours